 The Beverly Hillbillies is one of the most beloved TV shows in American history.
 The CBS sitcom told the story of The Clampett family and their hilariously fast ascension from abject rural poverty to incredible wealth in Los Angeles, California thanks to the discovery of oil on their land.
-After Christmas came early for the Clampetts, Elly May, Granny (played by Irene Ryan), Jethro Bodine (not to be confused with Jethrine) and family patriarch Jed Clampett up and moved to Beverly (Hills, that is) all sorts of craziness involving swimming pools (or cement ponds) and Oldsmobiles that looked like they barely worked.
+After Christmas came early for the Clampetts, Elly May, Granny (played by Irene Ryan), Jethro Bodine (not to be confused with Jethrine) and family patriarch Jed Clampett up and moved to Beverly Hills.
+From there, they encountered all sorts of craziness involving swimming pools (or cement ponds) and Oldsmobiles that looked like they barely worked.

 Here are nine facts about the Clampett Clan and their redneck rags-to-riches story.

 1. 'The Beverly Hillbillies' rose to number one in the ratings faster than any show ever

-Granted, there weren't exactly as many shows on back in 1962, but becoming number one within three weeks of your debut is a pretty incredible achievement for any show.
+Granted, there weren't exactly that many television series on back in 1962, but becoming number one within three weeks of your debut is a pretty incredible achievement for any show.
 This might have had something to do with the United States desperately needing to laugh after the assassination of President John F. Kennedy (and The Beverly Hillbillies being hilarious).
 The episodes that aired immediately after Kennedy's death are, even today, some of the most-watched half-hours of television comedy of all time.

 2. John Wayne had a cameo in an episode and was paid with a fifth of bourbon